 - 1.1 This policy describes the circumstances in which Northumberland County Council will provide grant support to help disabled people to live in accommodation which supports their independence and well-being.
-It is about additional support offered by the Council, over and above the national Disabled Facilities Grant (DFG) scheme, which creates a basic entitlement to support with housing adaptations1. - 1.2 The Council may under this policy offer discretionary grant for the following purposes: - a) to support someone to move to alternative more suitable housing, in cases where adapting the person's existing home would not be the best way to meet the person's needs, or would be impractical or unreasonably expensive (see section 3 below); - b) to cover the extra cost of adaptations that a person needs which are more expensive than the nationally set limit on DFGs (see section 4 below); - c) to provide additional support in special circumstances where the means test for a DFG would otherwise make it difficult or impossible for someone to afford adaptations which they need (see section 5 below).
+It is about additional support offered by the Council, over and above the national Disabled Facilities Grant (DFG) scheme, which creates a basic entitlement to support with housing adaptations. - 1.2 The Council may under this policy offer discretionary grant for the following purposes: - a) to support someone to move to alternative more suitable housing, in cases where adapting the person's existing home would not be the best way to meet the person's needs, or would be impractical or unreasonably expensive (see section 3 below); - b) to cover the extra cost of adaptations that a person needs which are more expensive than the nationally set limit on DFGs (see section 4 below); - c) to provide additional support in special

-1 This is a formal policy adopted by the Council on 10 November 2020 under Section 3 of The Regulatory Reform (Housing Assistance) (England and Wales) Order 2002.
-The mandatory DFG scheme is set out in the Housing Grants, Construction and Regeneration Act 1996.
+This is a formal policy adopted by the Council on 12 December 2023 under Section 3 of The Regulatory Reform (Housing Assistance) (England and Wales) Order 2002.
+The mandatory DFG scheme is set out in the Housing Grants, Construction and Regeneration Act 1996. circumstances where the means test for a DFG would otherwise make it difficult or impossible for someone to afford adaptations which they need (see section 5 below);